Sadyr Japarov

+Japarov began his political career as a deputy in 2005 after being elected to the Supreme Council and from 2007 served in the presidential administration under Kurmanbek Bakiyev before his overthrow in the 2010 Kyrgyz Revolution.
+From there, Japarov returned working as a deputy and held popular rallies to overthrow the Kyrgyz government during the attempts of seizing the Bishkek White House and allegedly kidnapping an akim, which led for him to flee Kyrgyzstan for exile in 2013 to avoid prosecution.
+Japarov returned to Kyrgyzstan in 2017, where he was arrested and imprisoned for 11 years due to his prior illegal political activities.
+His prison sentence time was cut short after eventually being freed by his supporters during the 2020 Kyrgyz Revolution and leading for his rise to power in Kyrgyzstan.

+Japarov's presidency is viewed to be authoritarian, as he consolidated power and stifled dissent.
+Prior to Japarov taking charge, Kyrgyzstan was known for having a relatively open political climate compared to other post-Soviet states of Central Asia.
+He reintroduced a presidential system via constitutional and government system referendums which increased his executive powers to absolute and reduced the parliament's influence, as well as creating the People's Kurultai which resulted in Kyrgyzstan facing democratic backsliding.
+Several opposition politicians and activists were detained, independent media outlets have been shut down and journalists arrested, and new laws aimed at suppressing independent media were introduced.
+Under his presidency, the Kyrgyz government has embarked on a vast public spending spree, much of which is going to companies owned by Japarov through complex networks of proxies.

 Early life and education

 Japarov was born in Keng-Suu, a village in the Tüp District in what was then the Kirghiz SSR within the Soviet Union, in the family of Nurgozho and Kadic Japarov.
 After finishing his middle school education in 1986, he joined the Kyrgyz National Academy of Physical Culture and Sport.
 In 1987, Japarov was drafted into the Soviet Army, where he served for two years in Novosibirsk as a commander in a telecommunications division.
 After returning in 1989 with the rank of Junior Sergeant, Japarov continued his education in the academy until 1991.
 In 2006, Japarov graduated from the Kyrgyz-Russian Slavic University in Bishkek with a degree in law.

 Early political career

 Japarov started his political career after the 2005 Tulip Revolution.
 In March 2005, he was elected as member of the Supreme Council from the Tüp electoral district where he headed the Kelechek parliamentary faction.
 He was a supporter of President Kurmanbek Bakiyev.
 In 2006, Japarov was a member of the State Awards Commission.
 In 2007, he was Deputy Chairman of the Amnesty Commission.

 In the 2007 parliamentary elections, he participated in the lists of the pro-presidential party Ak Jol, which won the majority of seats in parliament but went on to work as an adviser to the president.
 From 2008 to 2010, Japarov worked as an authorized representative of the National Agency for the Prevention of Corruption.